 Louisa currently serves as a senior manager of Vanguard’s Flagship Ultra High Net Worth Division, where she leads the group’s team of sales executives and works on strategic positioning related to the company’s growth in the Wealth Management arena.
 Before joining Vanguard, Louisa served as managing director of investment sales and strategy for South Texas Money Management, a registered investment advisory firm headquartered in San Antonio.
-In this position, she is responsible for leading STMM's business development strategy and managing the firm's multi-manager investment consulting platform.
-Louisa began her career with Chase Manhattan Bank in New York and has held senior level positions with Citibank Private Bank, Bank of Montreal's Harris Private Bank, Wells Fargo Private Client Services, and Key Private Bank.
+In this position, she is responsible for leading STMM’s business development strategy and managing the firm’s multi-manager investment consulting platform.
+Louisa began her career with Chase Manhattan Bank in New York and has held senior level positions with Citibank Private Bank, Bank of Montreal’s Harris Private Bank, Wells Fargo Private Client Services, and Key Private Bank.
 Louisa has served as a consultant to firms looking to leverage industry trends in the North American family wealth space and is considered an expert on "program sale" approaches to affinity groups, and life and career cycle financial stages.
 She frequently serves as a media spokesperson on wealth management issues.
-In addition to her Dartmouth Alumni activities, she is active in a variety of charitable and civic organizations and focuses her board and volunteer work on preventing homelessness and helping victims of domestic abuse.
+In addition to her Dartmouth Alumni activities, Louisa participates in a variety of charitable and civic organizations and focuses her board and volunteer work on preventing homelessness and helping victims of domestic violence.